liuyujie0136/Pubmed_Impact_Factor/README.md

 - Add 5-year IFs

 ## v6.0.2
-- Fix some inconsistencies between Clarivate's JCR and PubMed in journal abbreviations (although there are still so many)
+- Fix some inconsistencies between Clarivate's JCR and PubMed in journal abbreviations (although there may be still numerous errors)

+## v6.0.3
+- Fix the fatal error in filtering search results using IF
+- Fix some inconsistencies between Clarivate's JCR and PubMed in journal abbreviations